Generalized forms of an overconstrained sliding mechanism consisting of two congruent tetrahedra

-(those of the third kind a manifold of two connected components, cf.\ \cite{Tarnai--Makai 1989b}, p.~141) in the six-dimensional manifold of all motions of the space, of dimensions $1, 1, 1, 2, 1, 2$, respectively (in the order as they have been enumerated above).
-These manifolds show certain bifurcation phenomena, which have been analyzed in \cite{Tarnai--Makai 1989a}.
-Moreover, as shown by \cite{Stachel 1988} and \cite{Tarnai--Makai 1989a}, the above enumerated motions are the only motions of the Tompos' tetrahedra.
-We note that \cite{Stachel 1988} also described the trajectories of the vertices during the physically admissible motions.
-Moreover, in \cite{Hyder--Zsombor-Murray 1989, 1990, 1992} (of which only \cite{Hyder--Zsombor-Murray 1992} has been available to the authors) and \cite{Chen 1991} the motions of the Tompos tetrahedra have been further investigated, and some possible mechanical engineering applications have been pointed out.
+These manifolds show certain bifurcation phenomena, which have been analyzed in \cite{12}.
+Moreover, as shown by \cite{10} and \cite{12}, the above enumerated motions are the only motions of Tompos's tetrahedra.
+We note that \cite{10} also described the trajectories of the vertices during the physically admissible motions.
+Moreover, in \cite{4, 5, 6} (of which only \cite{6} has been available to the authors) and in \cite{1} the motions of Tompos's tetrahedra have been further investigated.
+They have pointed out some possible mechanical engineering applications.

-In our paper we generalize the above investigations in two directions.
-First we start instead of a cube with a rectangular parallelepiped.
+In our paper we generalize the above investigations.
+We start not with a cube, but with a general rectangular parallelepiped.
 All diagonals of all of its faces constitute the edges of two congruent tetrahedra.
-This position of the two tetrahedra is the {\it basic position}.
-Keeping one of the tetrahedra fixed we move the other one (i.e., apply to it an isometry of the space, with determinant~$1$) under the condition that
+This position of these two tetrahedra is called their {\it basic position}.

-\leftskip5mm { each pair of edges of the two tetrahedra that were originally diagonals of some face of the rectangular parallelepiped should remain coplanar.
-(A) }
+{\narrower{\narrower We keep one of the tetrahedra fixed.
+We move the other one (i.e., apply to it an isometry of the space, of determinant~$+1$) under the following condition.
+Each pair of edges of the two tetrahedra, which were originally diagonals of some face of the rectangular parallelepiped, should remain coplanar. }}